Skip to main content

 renderWhenReady(domNode: HTMLElement): Promise<void>

-Webamp will wait until it has fetched the skin and fully parsed it, and then render itself into a new DOM node at the end of the <body>
+Webamp will wait until it has fetched the skin and fully parsed it, and then render itself into a new DOM node at the end of the <body> tag.

-is passed, Webamp will place itself in the center of that DOM node.
+If a domNode is passed, Webamp will place itself in the center of that DOM node.

 A promise is returned which will resolve after the render is complete.

-const container = document.getElementById("winamp-container");
+const container = document.getElementById("webamp-container");

 webamp.renderWhenReady(container).then(() => {